mmichlin66/mmichlin66.github.io/mimcss/guide/defining-styles.md

 The `$use` function returns the same object that is returned by the `activate` function.
 The difference between the `$use` and `activate` functions is that the former doesn't insert the rules into the DOM - it only makes them available for referencing.

-It is possible to call the `$use` function outside of any style definition class - it can be assigned to a variable and then used wherever this variable is visible.
-There is a significant advantage, however, of calling the `$use` function from inside a style definition class: when the style definition class is activated and deactivated, all the referenced classes will be activated and deactivated too.
+When the style definition class is activated and deactivated, all the used style definition classes are activated and deactivated too.
 This provides a nice encapsulation of the referenced classes and makes the style definition classes self-contained units.